 The result is a consistent, high-quality service.

-What Does an Editing Checklist Look Like?
+What Does a Book Editing Checklist Look Like?

 Our Editing Checklist (that’s what we call it) is nothing too exciting; it is just a list of tasks that must be completed before an edit can start.

 However, don’t be fooled by the simplicity – this little list is more powerful than it seems.

 The list has been designed to ensure that each manuscript receives the same careful attention and that nothing is missed.

 There’s nothing more comforting for an editor to know that if they follow a simple list of tasks they will be able to start editing in the confidence that they have removed many of the simple problems.

 In a recent conversation with a writer whose book I was editing, I talked about our Editing Checklist and explained that it helped prepare each manuscript for editing.